Degradation-Aware All-in-One Image Restoration via Latent Prior Encoding: Limitation and Future Scope

 \section{Limitation and Future Scope}

-Despite the significant improvement of our proposed DAIR method over existing approaches on both common and compound degradations, as well as its performance on unseen tasks, we observed certain limitations.
-Figure \ref{fig:failure} illustrates some failure cases of our method on unseen tasks.
+Despite the significant improvements of our DAIR method over existing approaches for both common and compound degradations, we identified some limitations.
+In real-world compound scenes, such as those in the LOL-Blur dataset\citep{zhou2022lednet}, our method can produce artifacts.
+Figure \ref{fig:failure} shows failure cases on unseen tasks.
 Specifically, in extreme low-light conditions (under 5 lux), artifacts were observed in homogeneous spatial regions, such as cloud-free skies.
 Additionally, in underwater image enhancement, the method occasionally produced over-enhanced results in tricky scenes.
 These observations highlight areas that require further investigation, which we plan to address in future studies.

 Moreover, the proposed method was tested on lower-mid desktop environments.
 In contrast, AIR demonstrates significant potential for deployment on edge hardware.
 As part of future work, we plan to optimize DAIR for edge hardware by employing techniques such as low-bit quantization and mixed-precision inference.
 Furthermore, integrating vision tasks with AIR for practical applications presents another exciting direction for future research on DAIR.